sureshhemke/elasticsearch-2023/Labs/09-Administrations/08-Implementing-Role-Based-Access-Control.md

 - Verify that the accounts-1 index now appears in the list of active indices in the response pane.

-## On the Follower Cluster, Configure the accounts Auto-Follow Pattern
-### Configure an auto-follow pattern with the name accounts, which follows any future indices that are created on the leader cluster (i.e., accounts-*):
+## Configure an auto-follow pattern with the name accounts, which follows any future indices that are created on the leader cluster (i.e., accounts-*):
 ```
 PUT _ccr/auto_follow/accounts
 {